 About Staying in Playa Grande

 The stunning Playa Grande beach lies just north of Tamarindo, at the center of the Marino Las Baulas National Park.
 Having been a part of the park since 1990, the beach remains highly protected as an important nesting ground for leatherback turtles.
-While you’re here, you’ll most likely see some local wildlife in the reserve, particularly baby turtles (we saw them hatch when we were there!).
+While you’re here, you’ll most likely see turtles and some other local wildlife in the reserve.
+We were lucky enough to see baby turtles hatch when we were there!

 Bordered by the Tamarindo Estuary, Playa Grande is well-known as a surfers’ paradise for its consistently good waves, warm water, and reliable breaks.
 The beach’s sandy base is ideal for experimenting with new tricks since there is little risk of crashing into rocks or reefs, and wipe-outs are completely tolerable.
 With such a long shoreline, surfers can also easily find a private spot to test their riding skills.